 Over-responsive individuals, or avoiders, feel overloaded and overwhelmed by their senses.
 They may be bothered by faint smells, changes in temperature, or background noises others can’t detect.

-Those with Sensory Discrimination Disorder (SDD) are under-responsive to sensory stimuli.
-They may have difficulties detecting, understanding, and responding to sound, light, or touch.
+Under-responsive individuals have difficulties detecting, understanding, and responding to sensory stimuli such as sound, light, or touch.